Badminton chief apologizes, players thrown out

 “Why would the tournament rules people have (a format) like this?” men’s singles world number one Lin Dan told reporters at Wembley Arena.
 “If they just had a knockout round it would all be fine.
 You lose and that’s it,” the Chinese added.

-Lund said the BWF needed to review its regulations to prevent a similar scandal from reoccurring.
+Lund said the BWF needed to review its regulations to prevent a similar scandal for re-occurring.

-“The group play has generally been a tremendous success for this tournament, it has created really good matches and a lot that we’ve never seen before,” he added.
+“The group play has generally been a tremendous success for this tournament, it’s created really good matches and a lot that we’ve never seen before,” he added.

 “But we also have to be clear that there has been a problem here, we have to take that problem very seriously.”